devinit/datahub/README.md

 - Currently Updating eslint-plugin-react to 7.1.0 will break linting
 - eslint@4 is currently not supported, we are wainting for [airbnb eslint config to support it](https://github.com/airbnb/javascript/issues/1447)
 - Dont install all project wide dependencies with ```yarn``` use ```npm install```.
 This is because ```yarn``` doesnt care about our semantic.json config that should prevent semantic-ui from auto installing.
+- Currently dont add react-apollo flow types.
+They have an issue that need to be corrected

 ## Development environment and notes